Do you want to skip the read and get right to my pick? The best eCommerce platform among Shopify vs BigCommerce vs WooCommerce is Shopify.

 What is WooCommerce best for?

-WooCommerce, on the other hand, is a great starter for those who are making the move from WordPress blogging to a money-making site.
+WooCommerce, on the other hand, is a great starter for those who are making the move from WordPress blogging to a eCommerce site.

 If this comparison review isn't enough to make you arrive at a decision, you can check out alternatives through articles like WooCommerce vs Shopify vs BigCommerce vs Magento or Magento vs Shopify vs BigCommerce vs WooCommerce.